February is Financial Aid Awareness Month

 #8 Typical Student Financial Aid Myths

-Myth #1: I think my family makes too much money for me to qualify for student financial aid, so it’s a waste of time to apply.
+Myth #1: I think my family makes too much money for me to qualify for student financial aid, so it’s a waste of my time to apply.

 FACT: First of all, every student living in the U.S. and planning to go to college should fill out the FAFSA form, regardless of the family household income.
 Approximately 85% of students attending 4 yr. colleges and universities in the U.S. receive some type of student financial aid.
 Family income is just one aspect taken into consideration.
 Other factors may include such items as college costs, the number of siblings in college, family assets etc. Most financial aid recipients receive a financial aid award package, a combination of grant, scholarship, loan, and/or work-study.